-Prerequisite: Placement by exam or MAT 105.
+Prerequisite: Placement by exam or MAT 102 or 105 (Grade of C or better).

 Calculus for Business • 3 credits

 The study of applied business calculus will provide business professionals the tools for understanding the changes that occur in the business disciplines.
 The topics studied include: limits, differentiation, application of derivatives, integration, anti-differentiation and its application.
 All topics will include the study of transcendental function.
 A graphing calculator is required.